PhilipYip1988/python-tutorials/readme.md

 [Code Blocks; for loops, if-elif-else, match-case, while loops, try-except-else-finally](./007_code_blocks/)

 The behaviour of functions in inbuilt identifiers has been explored.
 Functions have been observed to have no, one or multiple input arguments and to return or not return a value.
 To understand this syntax better, custom functions will be explored.
-Under the hood these use a code block and therefore this tutorial builds upon the previous tutorial.
+Under the hood these use a code block and therefore this tutorial builds upon the knowledge of previous tutorial.
 Custom functions are a very powerful tool.

 [Functions](./008_functions/)

+Previously for loops and functions were explored.
+A loop is commonly used to construct a new list or dictionary from an existing list or dictionary and Python has a very powerful one line convention known as a comprehension to carry this out.
+A simple function can also be created on a single line using a lambda expression.
+Use of comprehensions and lambda expressions can make the code more succinct and more readible.

 [Comprehensions (list and dict) and Lambda Functions](./009_comprehensions_and_lambda_expressions/)

+The concept of a Python Module was previously explored during installation.
+A Python Module is used to compartmentalise code into a seperate often reusable file.
+This tutorial looks at the creation of a custom Module or a group of custom Modules known as a library.

 [Modules](./010_modules/)

+Previously inbuild classes such as the int, bool, float, str, list, tuple, set and dict were explored.
+Each instance of a class had instance data attributes and functions which were designed to operate on this instance data.
+The template for this data and the function definition for these definitions are given in the class itself.
+This tutorial looks at the concept of a Python object and the use of it to create a custom class.

 [Classes](./011_classes/)

 ## Python Standard Modules

+Python standard modules are inbuilt modules included with the Python installation.
+Each module is

 [Collections Module](./012_collections/)